 I. flocculosa - brownish, ~5cm, sometimes scaly, like lacera (but pruinose apex).
-Specimens with bright gills (shown) sometimes found resembling this species.
+Specimens with bright gills (shown) may or may not be related.

 I. chondroderma - yellow-orange brown.
-Similar to I. posterula, but stem less (or not) pruinose. ~5cm.
+Similar to I. posterula, but stem less (or not) pruinose.
+Turns blue in PDAB. ~5cm.

 I. olympiana - yellow-orange-brown, slightly farinaceous, old growth coastal forests, stem bulb, ~5cm.

 I. picrosma - yellow-brown, vinegar-radish odor, pruinose stem with bulb. <5cm

 I. kauffmanii - similar w/o odor, indistinct bulb, entirely pruinose stem. ~5cm.

 I. praecox - yellow-orange-brown, spring, entirely pruinose stem with bulb, ~5cm, no cortina even when young.

 As you can see, the dark brown and yellow-orange-brown species are especially difficult to tell apart.

 This group has distinctive nodulose spores.
 By default with a fibrillose cap and pruinose stem apex.

 I. variabillima - dark pointy umbo less pronounced than I. fuscodisca. ~2.5cm.